PollardsEtFilles/MacCPPExcelAddinExample/README.md

-# MacCPPExcelPluginExample
+# Mac CPP Excel Addin Example

-Mac OSX Excel plugin consisting of three components, the plugin, a main program and an excel spreadsheet using the plugin.
+Mac OSX Excel addin consisting of three components, the addin, a main program and an excel spreadsheet using the addin.

 There are three CDT projects in this repo
 * MacExampleAddin cpp - uses CDT and clang to build the dylib